One of the most unlikely things that ever happened to me is a friendship with Joyce Maynard.

 Not that complicated, though.

 This year our long-term tax person retired.
 Brian was chatting with our investment professional and happened to mention this point.
 She suggested her tax person.
 We said give us the number.
 I suppose the question begs: Why do we drive more than two hours to see an investment professional?
 The answer dates back decades.
 When our broker opened her agency, Brian’s folks signed on with her and had a great long-term relationship.
-She was very successful and is fantastic at what she does.
+She is a successful advisor and is fantastic at what she does.
 We have always appreciated the time and effort she puts into not just our paper finances, but our real lives.

 For example, we’ve talked and planned in detail with her for at least 10 years to get Brian to the retirement finish line.
 We’ve had a plan.
 It’s wonderful to have a professional understand how and why we think like we do and tailor the particulars with us in mind.
 So that’s not only why we’ve stayed with her – but why we will probably stay with her tax person as well.